MassonNN/aiogram/docs/dispatcher/filters/magic_filters.rst

     This page still in progress.
 Has many incorrectly worded sentences.

-Is external package maintained by *aiogram* core team.
+Is external package maintained by *masogram* core team.

-By default installs with *aiogram* and also is available on `PyPi - magic-filter <https://pypi.org/project/magic-filter/>`_.
+By default installs with *masogram* and also is available on `PyPi - magic-filter <https://pypi.org/project/magic-filter/>`_.
-That's mean you can install it and use with any other libraries and in own projects without depending *aiogram* installed.
+That's mean you can install it and use with any other libraries and in own projects without depending *masogram* installed.

 Usage
 =====

-The **magic_filter** package implements class shortly named :class:`magic_filter.F` that's mean :code:`F` can be imported from :code:`aiogram` or :code:`magic_filter`. :class:`F` is alias for :class:`MagicFilter`.
+The **magic_filter** package implements class shortly named :class:`magic_filter.F` that's mean :code:`F` can be imported from :code:`masogram` or :code:`magic_filter`. :class:`F` is alias for :class:`MagicFilter`.

 .. note::

-    Note that *aiogram* has an small extension over magic-filter and if you want to use this extension you should import magic from *aiogram* instead of *magic_filter* package
+    Note that *masogram* has an small extension over magic-filter and if you want to use this extension you should import magic from *masogram* instead of *magic_filter* package

 The :class:`MagicFilter` object is callable, supports :ref:`some actions <magic-filter-possible-actions>` and memorize the attributes chain and the action which should be checked on demand.